 Our law school’s innovative Summer Fellowship Program for first-year (1L) students helps jumpstart your legal career.
 Summer Fellows work for eight to ten weeks at law firms and legal organizations all over the country and world, gaining practical skills, real-world experience, professional connections, and a $3,500 stipend.

-Students usually start working by late May.
+Students usually start working by mid-May.
 Stipends are then paid in two or three installments throughout the summer, depending on when the fellowship begins.
 The law school will provide funding for what would otherwise be unpaid law internships.

 What Are Law School Summer Fellowships Really Like?